code-423n4/2021-12-yetifinance/README.md

 # ⭐️ Sponsor: Provide marketing details

-- [ ] Your logo (URL or add file to this repo - SVG or other vector format preferred)
+- [x] Your logo (URL or add file to this repo - SVG or other vector format preferred)
-- [ ] Your primary Twitter handle
+- [x] Your primary Twitter handle: @YetiFinance
-- [ ] Any other Twitter handles we can/should tag in (e.g. organizers' personal accounts, etc.)
+- [x] Any other Twitter handles we can/should tag in (e.g. organizers' personal accounts, etc.) @0xtruco, @0xRoboYeti, @0xTalent
-- [ ] Your Discord URI
+- [x] Your Discord URI: http://discord.gg/yetifinance
-- [ ] Your website
+- [x] Your website: www.yetifinance.co
-- [ ] Optional: Do you have any quirks, recurring themes, iconic tweets, community "secret handshake" stuff we could work in?
-How do your people recognize each other, for example?
+- [x] Optional: Do you have any quirks, recurring themes, iconic tweets, community "secret handshake" stuff we could work in?
+How do your people recognize each other, for example?: Refer ourselves as the Yeti Nation
-- [ ] Optional: your logo in Discord emoji format
+- [x] Optional: your logo in Discord emoji format

 ---